nsrau/azure-docs.it-it/articles/cloud-services/cloud-services-dotnet-diagnostics-applicationinsights.md

 <properties
-   pageTitle="Risoluzione dei problemi di Servizi Cloud tramite Application Insights | Microsoft Azure" description="Informazioni su come risolvere i problemi relativi al servizio cloud mediante Application Insights per elaborare i dati del servizio Diagnostica di Azure." services="cloud-services" documentationCenter=".net" authors="sbtron"
+   pageTitle="Troubleshoot Cloud Services using Application Insights | Microsoft Azure" description="Learn how to troubleshoot cloud service issues by using Application Insights to process data from Azure Diagnostics." services="cloud-services" documentationCenter=".net" authors="sbtron"